-- Review College Class Schedule in print or online at websmart.smccd.edu or meet with your high school counselor to select your college courses. - Apply online at canadacollege.edu/admissions.
-(You will be notified of admission by email or postal mail after submitting the application) - Take assessment tests if you are planning to register for English or Math courses or courses with English and Math prerequisites. - Complete and obtain the required signatures on the College Connection Course Request Form.
-The form is available at canadacollege.edu/concurrent and from your high school counselor's office. - 5.
-Upload your completed College Connection Course Request form to Admissions and Records.
+- Review College Class Schedule in print or online at web-smart.smccd.edu or meet with your high school counselor to select your college courses. - Apply online at canadacollege.edu/admissions.
+(You will be notified of admission by email or postal mail after submitting the application) - If you are planning to enroll in an English, math or any course that requires a prerequisite, you must make an appointment to see a college counselor.
+To make the appointment with the counselor, call 650-306-3452 - 4.
+Complete and obtain the required signatures on the College Connection Course Request Form.
+The form is available at

+- canadacollege.edu/concurrent and from your high school counselor's office. - Upload your completed College Connection Course Request form to Admissions and Records.
 You are notified of eligibility to enroll by mail or email.
-The steps for uploading are:

-- Save your document to an electronic device that will allow you to upload - Log in to websmart.smccd.edu - · Click on student tab - Click on "College Connection Application" - Upload your form and submit (Please Note: You may also submit your Course Request form via Fax (650-306-3113), email (huynhv@smccd.edu), or in person (Build.
+The steps for uploading are: - Save your document to an electronic device that will allow you to upload - Log in to websmart.smccd.edu - · Click on student tab - Click on "College Connection Application" - Upload your form and submit (Please Note: You may also submit your Course Request form via Fax (650-306-3113), email (huynhv@smccd.edu), or in person (Build.
 9-1st Floor). - Students with documented disabilities who would like academic accommodations for their college classes should contact the Disability Resource Center (650-306-3259).